sql-machine-learning/elasticdl/docs/designs/ps_design.md

         pass
 ```

-It is noticeable that we only have one interface for initializing parameters, `init_non_embedding_param`.
-This is because ElasticDL initializes embedding parameters lazily, i.e. initialize them when they are needed in the training process.
+It is noticeable that we only have one interface for initializing parameters before the training process, `init_non_embedding_param`.
+This is because that the set of embedding ids cannot be defined at once and is growing, hence ElasticDL initializes embedding parameters lazily, i.e. initialize them when they are needed in the training process.
 When a worker sends a pull parameters request with some embedding ids to a PS instance, the PS instance calls the `get_embedding_param` function of its `Parameters` instance, and the `Parameters` instance will initialize embedding vectors for unknown ids, as shown in the above pseudocode.

 For non-embedding parameters, workers are responsible for initializing them.
 This is because that initializing parameters of`subclass` models, a kind of Keras interface to write model structure, needs a batch of data (another way to initialize parameters requires users to provide input shape for each layer, and thus is not user-friendly).
 Thus workers are responsible for initializing parameters in ElasticDL and push initialized parameters to the PS.
 A PS instance might receive initialized parameters from more than one worker, it only accepts the first one.